Beverages

 Traditional & Cultural Uses of Loofah Juice

 Luffa juice has played an important role in traditional medicine systems across Asia for centuries.
-Understanding these traditional applications provides context for modern usage:
+Understanding these traditional applications provides context for modern usage.

 Chinese Traditional Medicine